mu88/mu88.github.io/_posts/2020-01-24-Blazor-Translation.md

 * Add `new CultureInfo("fr")` to the array `supportedCultures` in `Startup.Configure()`.

 As you've hopefully seen, doing `i18n` and `l10n` with Blazor Server is not difficult at all.
 For people being familiar with ASP.NET Core, it should be super straight-forward.
 For me, the biggest challenge was to understand that the folder name `Resources` and file names `CustomTranslator.<<language>>.resx` have to match an exact pattern.
-Otherwise, the won't be recognized.
+Otherwise, they won't be recognized.

 Thank you for reading!